Skip to main content

 Diagnosing multiple myeloma

-Multiple myeloma is often diagnosed based on test results, a person's symptoms, and the results of the physical exam.
+Multiple myeloma is often diagnosed based on test results, symptoms, and the results of a physical exam.
 A diagnosis of multiple myeloma requires:

 • High blood calcium level